idvorkin/techdiary/README.md

 - C-A q - show pain #
 - C-A <arrow> navigate panes
 - C-A ? - list shortcuts (then search using / )
+- C-A w - See all windows and sessions.

 ### Random 1-liners